 Virtual:

-Type 1: Virtual: The virtual deployment is intended for demonstration, training and of the Kit’s capabilities.
+Type 1: Virtual: The virtual deployment is intended for demonstration, training and evaluation of the Kit’s capabilities.
 EC2 instances will be launched to simulate edge gateway hardware but in all other respects the experience will mirror that of the real physical deployment.
 This deployment mode relies on simulated tag values generated by the partner edge software.
 There are no physical PLCs or sensors that are being connected.

-Physical: Physical deployment of the IMC kit enables users to edge software (i.e. AWS IoT Greengrass and partner edge software) on real physical PCs that are read to connect to physical devices (I.e. PLCs)/historians/SCADA systems on the customers plant floor.
-The physical deployment 2 versions:
+Physical: Physical deployment of the IMC kit enables users to deploy edge software (i.e. AWS IoT Greengrass and partner edge software) on real physical industrial PCs that are read to connect to physical devices (I.e. PLCs)/historians/SCADA systems on the customers plant floor.
+The physical deployment has 2 versions:

 Type 2: Physical - Greenfield: AWS IoT Greengrass and the partner edge software will be running on a single industrial PC.